 When first setting up your Kanban board, don’t be too restrictive with the WIP limits you place on each column; make them a little higher than you need.
 Your workflow will be plagued by variability, waste, and bottlenecks early on, and you don’t want those problems to interfere with the introduction of a pull-based mentality.

+The Kanban board is great for facilitating workflow transparency and for applying positive reinforcement.
 As opportunities for improvement become clear, you can reduce WIP limits and add buffers accordingly.

 Daily Standups and After Meetings